5 Ways to Be the Best Dinner Guest Ever

 A great dinner guest never shows up empty-handed.
 A bottle of wine is customary, but don’t feel like you’re stuck to that: A jar of jam, local honey, or preserved lemons would all be lovely, or something small for the kitchen, like a cheese knife or pretty wooden spoon.
 You could even bring a produce or herb bouquet, if your host is someone who’d appreciate the fresh ingredients.
 The big thing is just to offer a little something that says, Hey, thank you for doing this and inviting me to be a part of it!

-Another side of this rule is to ask the host ahead of time if there’s anything you can bring for the meal — a side dish or dessert, for example.
+Another side of this rule is to ask the host ahead of time if there’s anything you can bring for the meal — a vegetable side dish or dessert, for example.
 Your host may take you up on that offer, or just say, “Nope!
 Just bring yourselves!”
 If she says the latter, you should ignore her and still bring a little gift.
 It’s the polite thing to do!

 - Beyond a Bottle of Wine: 5 of My Favorite Hostess Gifts